-Resource/Programs Department/Agency Description/Comments Staff Training Fire Department The City provides staff training on emergency response and preparedness 1- 2 times per year (typically held in September and December).
+Resource/Programs Department/Agency Description/Comments Staff Training Fire Department The City provides staff training on emergency response and preparedness 1-2 times per year (typically held in September and December).
 Mitigation actions may include updating or enhancing staff training on emergency response and preparedness.
 City Website Information Technology Department The website provides news and announcements to the community, including community events related to safety and emergency preparedness and mitigation.
 It maintains information and resources pertaining to hazards and mitigation.
 The City Website provides an opportunity to convey information and implement mitigation actions specific to educating and informing the community regarding all hazards and ways to reduce impacts from the hazards.
 Social Media City Manager; Fire Department; Police Department; Information Technology Department The City and some individual departments have Facebook and Twitter accounts to provide information to the community.
 Social media channels provide an opportunity to convey information and implement mitigation actions pertaining community education/outreach.
-Everbridge (i.e., Nixle) City Manager; Fire Department; Police Department; Public Works Department The City utilizes Everbridge (or Nixle) as its official emergency notification system to communicate urgent alerts, community events, and traffic-related information to the Culver City community.
-Mitigation actions may continue to rely on Everbridge for emergency notification.
-Alert LA County of Los Angeles Emergency mass notification system to contact County residents and businesses in case of an emergency.
-The system sends shelter-in-place instructions, evacuation information, and other emergency messages.
-Mitigation actions may encourage or promote Alert LA as an emergency notification tool.
-Community Emergency Response Team (CERT) Fire Department The Culver City Community Emergency Response Team (CERT) educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
-Mitigation actions may utilize CERT to continue or enhance community emergency preparedness.

-Table 5-4D

-City of Culver City Education and Outreach Capabilities Summary
+Table 5-4D (continued) City of Culver City Education and Outreach Capabilities Summary